This page is a list of FAQ about the proposed trial modal filter on Arbury Road, as part of the Government Active Travel funding.

 8. Won't this negatively impact on disabled people?

-Disability covers a wide spectrum of impairments.
+Disability is a wide spectrum of conditions.

 Clearly, people who rely on private car use to get through where the modal filter will be placed will be impacted, with the caveat of answers 4/5.